-Period of directorship, special responsibilities, experience, other current directorships and former directorships in the last three years
+Period of directorship, special responsibilities, experience, other current directorships and former directorships in the last three years.
+Note: FARM is Finance, Audit and Risk Management Committee and SE is Science and Ethics Committee

-Dr Peter Riddles BSc (Hons), PhD, Grad Dip Bus (Management), FAICD (Non-Executive Director) Independent non-executive director appointed 29 September 2011.
+Dr Peter Riddles BSc (Hons), PhD, Grad Dip Bus (Management), FAICD (Non-Executive Director) Resigned 27 February 2017 Independent non-executive director appointed 29 September 2011 and resigned 27 February 2017.
 Dr Riddles has extensive experience in biotechnology having served as director on many start-up enterprises, and having worked with universities and with the private sector.
 He is presently Chairman of the Griffith University Enterprise Board and is a Board Member of the Hear and Say Centre, and the CSIRO.
 He is presently a member of the Entrepreneurs Program Committee of Innovation and Science Australia, and the Director of ViciBio Pty Ltd, a company that provides services to organisations involved in science, technology commercialisation and innovation.
 Earlier he has served on diverse boards in the private and public sector concerning innovation and biotechnology including Innovation Australia, the Industry Research and Development Board, and the Australian Stem Cell Centre.

-Mr David Collins MEng, MBA, CA, GAICD (Non-Executive Director) Independent non-executive director and member of the Finance, Audit and Risk Management Sub-committees appointed 16 December 2011.
+Mr David Collins MEng, MBA, CA, GAICD (Non-Executive Director, Member of FARM Committee) Independent non-executive director and member of the Finance, Audit and Risk Management Subcommittees appointed 16 December 2011.
 Mr Collins is a partner in an accountancy and consultancy firm and has previously held senior executive positions in companies in Europe and the UK within the media industry.
 Mr Collins was Chief Executive Officer of the Australian Stem Cell Centre from September 2009 until November 2011.

+Dr Karin Tiedemann

+OAM, MBBS, FRACP

+(Non-Executive Director,

+Member of SE

+Committee)

-Dr Karin Tiedemann OAM, MBBS, FRACP (Non-Executive Director) Independent non-executive director appointed 15 December 2014.
+Independent non-executive director appointed 15 December 2014.
 Dr Tiedemann practiced for more than 30 years as a paediatric haematologist and oncologist in the Children's Cancer Centre at The Royal Children's Hospital (RCH) in Melbourne prior to retirement from clinical practice in 2014.
 Dr Tiedemann established the haemopoietic stem cell transplant program at RCH in 1981, heading the program until 2011.
 She was pivotal in obtaining the support of the Bone Marrow Donor Institute in establishing an umbilical cord blood stem cell bank at the RCH thus expanding donor availability to many children previously unable to locate a donor and therefore unable to proceed to transplantation for recurrent leukaemia or other lethal marrow disorders.
 She was a founding member of the Australian and New Zealand Children's Haematology and Oncology Group, served on the executive and on subcommittees, contributing to advances in treatment that have resulted not only in high cure rates but also a lowering of the long term side effects of cancer treatment for infants, children and adolescents.
-Dr Tiedemann is the Medical Director of the BMDI Cord blood Bank, a member of the BMDI CBB Management Committee and of Auscord, the national network of cord blood banks.
+Dr Tiedemann is the Medical Director of the BMDI Cord Blood Bank, a member of the BMDI CBB Management Committee and of Auscord, the national network of cord blood banks.
 She served on the Clinical Ethics Response Group at RCH and on the Ethics Committee of the Australian Bone Marrow Donor Registry.